-He said that 12% (7,883) of the area's housing stock was made up of private, rented homes with 7.4% (584) of the private stock being Houses of Multiple Occupation (HMO's), which included self-contained flat conversions, shared houses and low risk Category 'A' HMO's.
+At its meeting held on 2 March 2015, the Committee received a presentation from the Council's Environmental Health Team Leader, which informed the Committee that 12% (7,883) of the District's housing stock was made up of private, rented homes with 7.4% (584) of the private stock being Houses of Multiple Occupation (HMO's), which included self-contained flat conversions, shared houses and low risk Category 'A' HMO's.
 He added that 36 properties were licensed under Part 2 of the Housing Act 2004 as part of the mandatory licensing scheme.
 He further informed the Committee that the Housing Act 2004 had introduced the following three licensing options to local authorities:

-- 1. Mandatory Licensing, which applied to HMO's that met the following criteria: - Had five or more unrelated households; - Over three or more storeys in height; - Shared one or more basic amenity (kitchen or bathroom); - Open Register; - Cost of licence was £585.00 for five years, then £290 on renewal; - Inspect property within five years and issue a licence, which may include necessary remedial works to remove Category 1 hazards as licence conditions;
+- 1. Mandatory Licensing, which applied to HMO's that met the following criteria: - Had five or more unrelated households; - Over three or more storeys in height; - Shared one or more basic amenity (kitchen or bathroom); - Open Register; - Cost of licence was £585.00 for five years, then £290 on renewal; - Inspect property within five years and issue a licence, which may include necessary remedial works to remove Category 1 hazards as licence conditions; - Failure to comply with conditions would lead to enforcement action or revocation of licence; and - Licence holder must be a fit and proper person.